drmSalo/drmSalo/README.md

 # Hi there 👋

 ### 🌱 I’m currently learning Python Django and Java
 ### 💬 Ask me about React JS and React Native as well as TypeScript and other Web/Mobile Development Things.

+# My Strong Side:
+### Frontend:
+- I'm good at creating anything you want to see in your website or your mobile app.
+- Logic of your website is my responsibility.
+- Optimizing websites for all devices.

 # My skills:
 <p align="left">